 Each year we have two hearings, one in January and one in February, for citizens who are concerned about their ability to pay the delinquent taxes before the deadline.
-A total of 154 hardships were granted allowing these taxpayers more time to pay the delinquent balance owed on a total of 197 parcels and preventing foreclosure for that year.
+A total of 135 hardships were granted allowing these taxpayers more time to pay the delinquent balance owed on a total of 154 parcels and preventing foreclosure for that year.

 As an additional prevention method, we added an additional personal service visit for each delinquent taxpayer with a house on the property.
 The law requires that we must do at least one visit to make contact with the taxpayer and or interested parties to notify of the delinquent taxes and possible pending foreclosure.
-We visited 1,141 properties on the first round of required personal service visits.
-The second round of personal visits we visited 570 properties.
+We visited 1,159 properties on the first round of required personal service visits.
+The second round of personal visits we visited 445 properties.
 By adding this additional visit, we believe it is one more opportunity to prevent foreclosure.

-Communication & Education
+Outreach, Communication & Education

-The Jackson County Treasurer's office continues to improve communication and education to the public and the local units of government.
+The Jackson County Treasurer's office continues to improve outreach, communication and education to the public and the local units of government.
 Specific activities and initiatives included:

-- Partnering with Ingham County and Eaton County Treasurers in conjunction with WLNS TV 6 on a joint initiative to promote foreclosure prevention, referring citizens to local nonprofit organizations through 2 - 1 - 1. - Providing printed publications on topics such as the forfeiture and foreclosure timelines, information about property taxes and steps to take to avoid tax foreclosure, information on mortgage foreclosure and steps to take to avoid losing your home, information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program on January 17, 2017 to boost financial awareness, literacy and education in our community.
-This program featured community resources, savings products, and free financial workshops. - In collaboration with the Jackson District Library as part of their Financial classes that they offer, I presented a session on January 25, 2017 on "Facing Foreclosure in Jackson".
+- Partnering with Ingham County and Eaton County Treasurers in conjunction with WLNS TV 6 on a joint initiative to promote foreclosure prevention, referring citizens to local nonprofit organizations through 2 - 1 - 1. - Providing printed publications on topics such as the forfeiture and foreclosure timelines; information about property taxes and steps to take to avoid tax foreclosure; information on mortgage foreclosure and steps to take to avoid losing your home; information about mortgage foreclosure scams and what to be aware of to prevent becoming a victim, and dog licensing. - Participated, collaborated and sponsored a Show Me The Money Day program on January 24, 2018 to boost financial awareness, literacy and education in our community.
+This program featured community resources, savings products, and free financial workshops. - In collaboration with the League of Women Voters and the Jackson District Library, I participated in a panel discussion about Tax Foreclosure and issues related to the Tax Foreclosure process on November 9, 2018.